wes-chen/build-a-website/lesson-01/README.md

 -   I was also in high school two years ago

-If you have any suggestions, please open a pull request on this repo and make it better ;)

 ## Why are you here?

 The goal of this program is to give you some insight into what it's like to be a software programmer.
 Maybe you'll get inspired and become a CTO of some company worth billions of dollars (if so, please hook me up with a job).